Accessing Objects in Other Databases or on Linked Servers

 You must set the LinkedInTransaction table property to No in order to use a view referring to objects outside of the current database.
 The ability to modify data in these objects is dependent on the data providers that the objects refer to.

-You must be a member of the db_owner fixed database permission set in the current database to access objects in other databases or on linked servers.
+You must be a member of the db_owner fixed database role in the current database to access objects in other databases or on linked servers.

 All security permissions for objects in another database or on linked servers must be granted outside Microsoft Dynamics NAV to the appropriate SQL Server logins.